 witness of His word –

-John testified by the things he wrote; he didn’t go preaching the gospel of
+John testified by the things he wrote; he didn’t go through the countryside

 Patmos and was unaccepted even by his fellow prisoners.
 When the boat came

-with food they threw it on shore and the strongest ate, and John was not about
+with food they threw it on shore and the strongest ate, and the rest starved.
+John was not about

-to contend with his fellow prisoners for food; he would rather starve to
+to contend with his fellow prisoners for food; he would rather die than

-advantages and disadvantages, and so does preaching.
+advantages and disadvantages, and so does the mediation of preaching.
 The advantage of

-of the preacher; the disadvantage of preaching is that its influence is only
+of the preacher).
+The disadvantage of preaching is that its influence is

-word is that it has the potential to be timeless and unlimited in scope; the
+word is that it can be duplicated and is timeless; the

 Rev 1-3